Fusseldieb/sms_powerview_docker/README.md

 By default, it listens on port `8080` and `/dev/ttyUSB0`.
 Feel free to re-route it via the `docker-compose.yml` file though.

 ### 'X' doesn't work!
 What gives?
 This project wasn't actually tested on other machines.
-I needed a quick way to spin this up without making my host system messy with Java and other dependencies, so I 'made it work' and shared it, so it could be useful for more people.
+I just needed a quick way to spin this up without making my host system messy with Java and other dependencies, so I 'made it work' and shared it, so it could be useful for more people.
 Therefore, if you have any suggestions, please make a PR!
+I know, the code isn't the pretties, and it lacks stuff, but it works.
+Feel free to adapt it to your needs.

 ---